plotly/plotly.py/doc/python/map-configuration.md

 ### Automatic Zooming or Bounds Fitting

 The `layout.geo.fitbounds` attribute can be set to `locations` to automatically set the center and latitude and longitude range according to the data being plotted.
+See the [choropleth maps](/python/choropleth-maps/) documentation for more information.

 ```python
 import plotly.express as px